All Episodes

 And I hate to use that analogy, but it is.

-So many rape victims are afraid to come forward, or they don't want to come forward.
+So many rape victims are afraid to come forward or they don't want to come forward.

-And they're they they don't want to come forward.
+And they don't want to come forward.

 They don't want to go through the agony of it.